Call for Events

-Forms must be submitted by the end of November in the year prior to the academic year in which you want your event to take place.
-Accepted proposals and funding amounts are announced three months later, typically in February.
+Forms must be submitted by December in the year prior to the academic year in which you want your event to take place.
+Accepted proposals and funding amounts are announced three months later, typically in March.
 Please note that the maximum award for approved proposals is $1,000.

 - Hispanic Heritage Month (September 15 - October 15)